The Black Strat

 The Black Strat is the nickname for a black Fender Stratocaster guitar played by David Gilmour of the progressive rock band Pink Floyd.
 It appeared for the first time with Gilmour at the 1970 Bath Festival.
-Gilmour stated in an interview prior to the auction of his guitar collection that 'The Black Strat' featured in many of Pink Floyd's and his individual albums and was the guitar used for the “Money”, “Comfortably Numb” and “Shine on You Crazy Diamond” solos, among many others.
+Gilmour stated in an interview prior to the auction of his guitar collection that 'The Black Strat' featured in many of Pink Floyd's and his individual albums and was used in “Money”, “Comfortably Numb” and “Shine on You Crazy Diamond”, among many others.

 History

 Gilmour purchased the guitar, a 1969 model with a maple cap fingerboard and large headstock, in 1970 from Manny's Music in New York City to replace a similar guitar his parents bought him for his 21st birthday, which had been lost while touring with Pink Floyd in the United States in 1968.
 The Black Strat was originally a sunburst colour, but had been repainted black at Manny's.
 Since then, it has undergone numerous modifications.